suchipi/suchibot/README.md

 It's recommended to use Visual Studio Code to write your script, as it will give you autocomplete for the functions and key names (since they have TypeScript types).

+See the [examples folder](https://github.com/suchipi/suchibot/tree/main/examples) for some example scripts.

 ## Usage (Node API)

 Import stuff from the suchibot library and set up macros however, then use `suchibot.startListening()` and `suchibot.stopListening()`: